relagit/relagit/README.md

 -   [Windows](https://github.com/relagit/relagit/releases/latest)
 -   [Linux](https://github.com/relagit/relagit/releases/latest)

 [^1]: macOS prebuilds are not yet available for Apple Silicon.
-You can build it yourself following the instructions above.
+You can build it yourself following the instructions above and passing the `--arm64` flag to `pnpm make:mac`.

 ## Building